Medical Answering Service Price Guide for 2023

 Cost per Minute

-The cost for a medical answering service in 2019 ranges between $0.91 – $1.19 per minute of receptionist time.
+The cost for a medical answering service ranges between $0.91 – $1.19 per minute of receptionist time.
 Without question, the cheaper the price, the less you can expect from your provider.
-Things like bilingual services, 24 hour support, appointment scheduling, and prescription support may be more difficult with small plans.
+Things like bilingual services, 24-hour support, appointment scheduling, and prescription support may be more difficult with small plans.

 Medical Answering Service Cost per Call

-With a pay by the call medical answering service you’ll spend between $0.60 – $1.93 per call.
+With a pay-by-the-call medical answering service, you’ll spend between $0.63 – $1.94 per call.
 The call center will want to know what type of support they will be offering your callers.
-THis allows them to better calculate a fair cost per call.
+This allows them to better calculate a fair cost per call.
 This option probably sounds cut-and-dried too.
 So it might surprise you to hear it’s not.